Coventry, Rhode Island: History

 In the 20th century, the town went through much change.
 The advent of the automobile brought an end of the railroad, and the track was dismantled in the 1970s.
 By the mid-20th century, industry had largely left the town and most of the factories closed.

+In 2020, Soscia Holdings, a private company, purchased the dam and water flow rights to the Flat River Reservoir aka Johnson's Pond, [a man made reservoir, originally created to provide a backup water source for the towns mills in the event of a drought period]. for $1.7 million.
+Residents subsequently complained that Soscia was lowering water levels below historical norms, and in 2022 the Rhode Island General Assembly passed a law requiring the owners to obtain Department of Environmental Management approval before altering water levels.
+Soscia sued the state over the law; the suit was dismissed by a federal judge in 2024, and the dismissal was upheld by the First Circuit Court of Appeals in 2026.
+In June 2024, shortly after the initial dismissal, the Town of Coventry took the pond, dam, and associated land from Soscia Holdings by eminent domain, with a Superior Court judge approving the town's $157,000 valuation.
+Soscia filed a separate federal lawsuit against the town in 2025 challenging the taking, which remains ongoing.

 Recreation

 Coventry offers a few recreation facilities.
 The town has youth sport leagues for football (boasting the 2006 American Youth Football National title), basketball, baseball, and softball.
 Carbuncle Pond off Route 14 (Plainfield Pike) near the Connecticut border is a 39 acre pond that is popular for freshwater fishing.
 Johnson's Pond, a waterfront neighborhood, houses facilities for fishing and watersports.
 Wakeboarding Magazine rated Johnson's Pond as the best location for wakeboarding in Rhode Island.
 The 860 acre George B. Parker woodland, owned by the Audubon Society of Rhode Island, offers several hiking trails.
 The woodland caretaker's home dates from the mid 18th century.